unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 ### Success Metrics

-The final milestone will need to include success metrics or ROI.
+The final milestone should include success metrics or ROI.
 Here are some examples based on your application type.

 - For a membership implementation: the number of members joined your through